LLNL/fudge/doc/html/_sources/tutorial/fission.rst.txt

 For most evaluations in major libraries, total fission (MT=18) contains a full description of the cross section, product multiplicities and distributions.
 Additional fission cross sections like first-chance, 2nd-chance, etc. are often also listed, but do not contain any description of outgoing products.
-GND (and Fudge) handle these with the ``fissionComponent`` container, which contains a cross section and Q-value but not necessarily a list of products.
+GNDS (and Fudge) handle these with the ``fissionComponent`` container, which contains a cross section and Q-value but not necessarily a list of products.

 The cross section